ubsuny/MC_RandomNetworks-RaspiZero/markdown/Documentation.md

 $H_M = -\sum_i \dfrac{\lambda_i}{2M}\log_2\dfrac{\lambda_i}{2M}${#eq:description}

 We denote $H_M$ as such, since it is an entropic model that depends on the number of edges.
-Note that it is true (CITE)
+Note that it is true [@dane]

 $\sum_i \dfrac{\lambda_i}{2M} = 1${#eq:description}